 For almost half a century, Jane Connell (b.
-Berkeley, California, 27 October 1925) counted among the busiest character actresses on Broadway.
-Connell began her career performing with her husband Gordon Connell in San Francisco nightclubs before heading for New York.
-Her New York debut came with her role as Mrs. Peachum in the long-running, off-Broadway production of Kurt Weill’s Threepenny Opera (1955–61) that had featured such great luminaries as Beatrice Arthur, Edward Asner, Lotte Lenya, Jo Sullivan, Jerry Orbach and Jerry Stiller.
+Berkeley, California, 27 October 1925; d.
+Englewood, NJ, 22 September 2013) was counted among the busiest character actresses on Broadway.
+Born Jane Sperry Bennett, she married actor Gordon Connell in 1948 and began her career performing with him in San Francisco nightclubs before they both headed for New York.
+Her New York debut was as Mrs. Peachum in the long-running, off-Broadway production of Kurt Weill’s Threepenny Opera (1955–61) that had featured such great luminaries as Beatrice Arthur, Edward Asner, Lotte Lenya, Jo Sullivan, Jerry Orbach and Jerry Stiller.
 After making her Broadway debut in the musical revue New Faces of 1956, Connell returned to California to work in television and film.

-After coming back to Broadway for the short-lived Ira Levin and Milton Schafer 1965 musical comedy, Drat!
-The Cat!, Jane Connell originated the role of Agnes Gooch in Jerry Herman’s hit Mame in 1966.
-It was a role she would reprise in the 1983 revival of the show, which had also featured Angela Lansbury in the title role, but in the 1974 film adaptation had Lucille Ball playing Mame.
+Returning to Broadway for the short-lived Ira Levin and Milton Schafer 1965 musical comedy, Drat!
+The Cat!, Jane Connell originated the role of Agnes Gooch in Jerry Herman’s hit Mame with Angela Lansbury in 1966.
+It was one she would reprise in the 1974 film adaptation (which had Lucille Ball playing Mame), and in the 1983 revival of the show, which again featured Angela Lansbury in the title role.

-After another hiatus in Hollywood, Jane Connell returned to Broadway in 1986 to play Maria, Duchess of Dene, in L. Arthur Rose / Douglas Furber / Noel Gay musical comedy, Me and My Girl.
+After another hiatus in Hollywood (film: Kotch, House Calls; television: Bewitched, Green Acres, All in the Family, Love, American Style, M*A*S*H, Maude, Good Times, Law & Order), Jane Connell returned to Broadway in 1986 to play Maria, Duchess of Dene, in the L. Arthur Rose / Douglas Furber / Noel Gay musical comedy Me and My Girl.
 The production, which ran for four years, earned Connell her only Tony Award® nomination for Best Featured Actress.
 Frank Rich, commenting on her performance in The New York Times, wrote that Jane Connell is “the ideal pro to play the farcical elder in charge of the hero’s tutelage in the Hareford manner.”

 In 1989, Connell starred in the Broadway comedy Lend Me a Tenor before taking up the role of Mother in the highly-acclaimed 1992 production of the “new” George and Ira Gershwin musical, Crazy for You.